 In terms of project size, the file(s) in the library are not duplicated.
 The duplicated document uses the same source file as the original document.

 Renumbering all Documents

 This option becomes useful after you removed one or more documents from a project.
 This results in gaps in the sequence of document numbers.
-You may remove these gaps by renumbering all documents using the Renumber Documents option.
+You may remove these gaps by renumbering all documents: